airpair/push-notifications-using-ionic-framework/post.md

 ```
 We have used [apn](https://github.com/argon/node-apn) module to send push notifications.
 Don't forget to copy `PushNewsCert.pem` and `PushNewsKey.pem` files, created in the beginninng of this topic, to the project root directory.

-Push notofication will be sent, but how app will know about it?
+Push notification will be sent, but how app will know about it?
 We must add an event listener to the `app.js`